Whether you’re road-tripping or arriving after a long flight, settling into your hotel room is a welcome reward after a long travel day.

 Forbes Travel Guide

-Using a rating system of 1 to 5 stars, the Forbes Travel Guide uses experienced, anonymous inspectors to meticulously evaluate a hotel’s amenities, quality of accommodations, and overall guest experience.
 A property with one star offers basic accommodations, while 2-stars are considered “comfortable.”
 3-star hotels are “excellent,” and 4-stars are “exceptional.”
 5-star hotels, the pinnacle of luxury, offer an extraordinary level of personalized attention to detail.

 AAA Diamond Rating

-Similar to the Forbes Travel Guide, the AAA (American Automobile Association) Diamond Rating system is a well-known system rating hotels on a range of one to five, with one-diamond properties offering no-frills to a five-diamond hotel acting as the epitome of luxury and sophistication.
-AAA Diamond Ratings are awarded by experienced inspectors who conduct unannounced visits to evaluate room quality, facilities, dining experiences, and overall ambiance.
+Similar to the Forbes Travel Guide, the AAA (American Automobile Association) Diamond Rating system is a well-known system rating hotels on a range of one to five.
+One-diamond properties offer no-frills while a five-diamond hotel marks the epitome of luxury and sophistication.

 Michelin Guide

-While the Michelin Guide is most well-known for rating restaurants, Michelin also rates select hotels on a range of 1-star to 5-stars with a focus on properties in Europe and Asia.
+While the Michelin Guide is most well-known for rating restaurants, Michelin also rates select hotels on a range of 1-star to 5-star with a focus on properties in Europe and Asia.
 Michelin inspectors place a strong focus on extraordinary attention to detail and overall guest experience, as well as the uniqueness of a hotel.

 While most hotels have a standard check-in time of around 3:00 pm, they can sometimes offer an early check-in.
 Gaining early access to your room can offer several advantages: